The Hard Boys: A Piece of the Crease

 The cassette I originally received contains a total of 32 tracks.
 The tracks consist of a combination of traditional songs and shorter, comical skits.
 I believe every single track on the cassette contains R-rated material, mostly sexual in nature.

 I believe, based on many, many listenings to the cassette, that The Hard Boys consisted of only one or two members.
 Several of the tracks contain instruments performed on electronic keyboards, and all of the drums on the album appear to be electronically programmed rather than being played live.
 Many of the songs on the album contain live guitars and bass guitar.
 The album contains two vocalists, "Scott" and "Big Rod".
 In a couple of skits, Rod (as a DJ at 109FM, KOCK Radio) interviews Scott of the Hard Boys.
-Based on the timing between some of the questions and answers, I believe the questions and answers were recorded at different times, which leads me to believe Scott and Rod are most likely the same person.
+Based on the timing between some of the questions and answers, I believe the questions and answers were recorded at different times, which leads me to believe Scott and Rod could possibly be the same person.

 I have been searching for information regarding The Hard Boys on the internet now for 15 years and have found very little.
 One thing that has made finding information difficult is the fact that right around the same time these Hard Boys, were active, another band also called The Hard Boys (sometimes also referred to as The Hard Boyz, with a "z") were active.
 This second group of Hard Boys were a rap group signed to Ichiban Records and who released four albums, according to Wikipedia.
 These are not the Hard Boys we're talking about here.
 Most internet searches for The Hard Boys will lead you to links that rap group, the Hardy Boys books, or usually, gay pornography.
 Don't say I didn't warn you.